PlumpMath/less-interop/README.md

 If you're like me (believe in CSS-in-JS, and use Bootstrap v3 a lot which is written in LESS), there's a chance you've wanted to.
-In my opinion, any non-trivial web design benefits from reusing/overriding all the nicely thought-out variables defined by Bootstrap, and often it often makes sense to have this take place within JS code.
+In my opinion, any non-trivial web design benefits from reusing/overriding all the nicely thought-out variables defined by, say, Bootstrap, and often it makes sense to have this take place within JS code.

 This library exposes a function that walks through a LESS abstract syntax tree